pustovitDmytro/parser/README.md

 │   └── main.js              # Server application entry point
 ```

+## Tests

+Best way to test web-parser, is to parse some site with data templates.
+For instance

 ## Related Projects

 There are some  more boilerplates that I'm working on: